-The extended tax deadline has given most taxpayers an extra three months to file and make any payments needed.
+The extended tax deadline has given many taxpayers extra time to file and make any payments needed.
 Here's how you can use that time to save and be ready to file by the new deadline.

-To help ease the burdens that taxpayers are facing with Coronavirus (COVID-19), the IRS, Treasury, and federal government have instituted an extension for the 2019 tax year's filing deadline for returns that you are required to file in 2020.
-This extension moves the federal income tax deadline from its original date of April 15 to July 15 for most calendar year tax filings.
-Individuals, small businesses, and corporations can likely benefit from these changes in some way.
+To help ease the burdens that taxpayers are facing with Coronavirus (COVID-19), the IRS, Treasury, and federal government instituted an extension for the 2020 tax year's filing deadline for returns that you are required to file in 2021.

-There's a lot you can do with an extra three months.
+There's a lot you can do with the extra time.
 If you currently have enough to pay the taxes that you owe, it's often best to pay as soon as possible so you can rest easy and not think about taxes again until next year.
 You probably shouldn't use the money you had set aside to cover any other expenses or purchases.
-There isn't a plan currently to extend the deadline again, and if you spend that money now, there's no guarantee you'll have the funds come July.
+There isn't a plan currently to extend the deadline again, and if you spend that money now, there's no guarantee you'll have the funds come tax day.

 - individual retirement accounts (IRAs),